2060-io/hologram.zone-specs/spec.md

 ## Pages

-The website MUST be a single-page website.
+The website MUST have 2 pages.

-We have 4 notable cases.
+- [PAGE-MAIN] Main page: We have 4 notable cases [PAGE-MAIN-1], [PAGE-MAIN-2], [PAGE-MAIN-3], [PAGE-MAIN-4].
+- [PAGE-TYC] Terms and Conditions and Privacy Policy.

-### Case #1: when user arrive spontaneously in website (no DTS invitation in URL), mobile phone
+### [PAGE-MAIN-1] Case #1: when user arrive spontaneously in website (no DTS invitation in URL), mobile phone

 User was directed to https://hologram.zone/.

-User MUST NOT be redirected to hologram app if app is already installed.
+- [PAGE-MAIN-1-1] User MUST NOT be redirected to hologram app if app is already installed.

-The website MUST show:

-- A header (if supported by OS the detection of the App) with GET or INSTALL action
-- A **short** explanation of what is Hologram
+- [PAGE-MAIN-1-2] Smart App Banner SHOULD be shown.
+- [PAGE-MAIN-1-3] Design MUST match [Figma - Mobile without a service](https://www.figma.com/design/nol5mbLWElFLcm1ThIqbHn/Hologram.zone?node-id=0-1&node-type=CANVAS&t=BN07zhJPXpJ9IJ0c-0)
+- [PAGE-MAIN-1-4] i18n text and content MUST comply with [internationalization](#internationalization)
-- Links to download the App from one of the 3 major stores, Apple, Google, Huawei, or by downloading the apk.
+- [PAGE-MAIN-1-5] Links to download the App from one of the 3 major stores, Apple, Google, Huawei, or by downloading the apk MUST be shown.
-- Terms and conditions (anchor link, https://hologram.zone/user#terms)
+- [PAGE-MAIN-1-6] Terms and conditions link, https://hologram.zone/user#terms, MUST be shown
-- Privacy policy (anchor link, https://hologram.zone/user#privacy)
+- [PAGE-MAIN-1-7] Privacy policy (anchor link, https://hologram.zone/user#privacy), MUST be shown
-- A footer with copyrights, [Footer links](#footer-links), etc
+- [PAGE-MAIN-1-8] A footer with copyrights, [Footer links](#footer-links), etc, MUST be shown

+Illustration:

 ![Mobile direct](mobile-direct.png)

-### Case #2: when user arrive spontaneously in website (no DTS invitation in URL), desktop or tablet
+### [PAGE-MAIN-2] When user arrive spontaneously in website (no DTS invitation in URL), desktop or tablet

 User was directed to https://hologram.zone/.